our vision is to bring our rescued chimpanzees back to the wild

 The Democratic Republic of Congo is the third country in the world with the highest diversity of primates and the first in Africa.
 Moreover, the DR Congo is among the four countries in the world (together with Brazil, Madagascar and Indonesia) to have 65% of all primate species.

 Unfortunately, 2/3 of the primates living in these countries are facing extinction.
-Some endemic and fully protected monkey species are increasingly vulnerable and their populations are disappearing due to different reasons, such as:
+Some endemic and fully protected monkey species are increasingly vulnerable and their populations are disappearing due to illegal wildlife trafficking, habitat loss and climate change.

 Understanding The illegal wildlife trade